wptinysolution/media-library-tools/README.txt

 == Description ==

 **Media Library Tools** is the most complete WordPress media management plugin available.
-It gives you full control over your media library — export your entire library to CSV, bulk-import metadata updates, rename files for better SEO, bulk edit alt text, compress JPEG, PNG, and WebP images to speed up your site, find and remove duplicate images, clean up orphaned files, track where every image is used, and generate AI-powered metadata using ChatGPT, Gemini, or Claude.
+It gives you full control over your media library — export your entire library to CSV, bulk-import metadata updates, rename files for better SEO, bulk edit alt text, compress JPEG, PNG, and WebP images and convert them to modern WebP/AVIF to speed up your site, find and remove duplicate images, clean up orphaned files, track where every image is used, and generate AI-powered metadata using ChatGPT, Gemini, or Claude.

 Whether you run a blog, WooCommerce store, or content-heavy site, Media Library Tools helps you keep your media library clean, organized, and SEO-optimized.